 Keto-veterans bear with us while we cover the basics for newbies who are reading.

-A ketogenic diet is a very low-carb, high-fat diet.
+A keto diet is a very low-carb, high-fat diet.
 During a keto diet, we significantly reduce carbohydrate intake and replace this with fat.
 This reduction in carbs puts your body into a metabolic state called ketosis.
 Once considered to be dangerous, this change in the way we convert energy is thought to have several health benefits.

 And during a keto diet, we aim to keep the carb limit to just 35 grams of total carbs and 25 grams of net carbs.
 This is the amount that will put most people into ketosis, but it can be further reduced to 20 grams.